-Develops an appreciation for literature through the study of fiction, poetry, and drama; introduction to literary analysis,
+Develops an appreciation for literature through the study of fiction, poetry, and drama; introduction to literary analysis, including critical terms; practice in writing about literature.
+FA, SP, SU

 ENG 200 Introduction to English (3 credits)

 Serves as introduction to the purposes and scope of the majors in literary studies, English for secondary certification, and professional writing.
 Provides majors with a foundation in the concepts and methods necessary for further study in the field.
 Includes introduction to specific research resources and consideration of career options.
 Even FA